yahiaelgamal/PovertyAssesmentPitch/african_story.md

 ### Cross Validation and Tuning Example
-library('gbm')
 In this example we'll make a tree model and tune it using caret library.
 Caret ( Classification and Regression Training) is the gold standard for tuning models in R. We'll play with a gbm model and an svm model.
+(I commented the code because a better examples are in the Feature Analysis section).